Quantum Spacetime Phenomenology: Introduction and Preliminaries

-Together with some (however slow) progress toward establishing the ability to falsify models and discriminate between models, this past decade of quantum-gravity phenomenology has also shown that the handful of examples of ''Planck-scale sensitivities" that generated excitement between 1997 and 2000 were not a ''one-time lucky streak": the list of examples of experimental/observational contexts in which sensitivity to some effects introduced genuinely at the Planck scale is established (or found to be realistsically within reach) has continued to grow at a steady pace, as the content of this review will indicate, and the number of research groups joining the quantum-gravity-phenomenology effort is also growing rapidly.
-And it is not uncommon for recent quantum-gravity reviews~\cite{ashtereview,crHISTO,leePW,carlip,leebook} (also see Ref.~\cite{penrosebook}), even when the primary focus is on developments on the mathematics side, to discuss in some detail (and acknowledge the significance of) the work done in quantum-gravity phenomenology.
+Together with some (however slow) progress toward establishing the ability to falsify models and discriminate between models, the phenomenology work of this past decade has also shown that the handful of examples of ``Planck-scale sensitivities'' that generated excitement between 1997 and 2000 were not a ``one-time lucky streak'': the list of examples of experimental/observational contexts in which sensitivity to some effects introduced genuinely at the Planck scale is established (or found to be realistically within reach) has continued to grow at a steady pace, as the content of this review will indicate, and the number of research groups joining the quantum-spacetime-phenomenology effort is also growing rapidly.
+And it is not uncommon for recent quantum-gravity reviews~\cite{ashtereview,crHISTO,leePW,carlip}, even when the primary focus is on developments on the mathematics side, to discuss in some detail (and acknowledge the significance of) the work done in quantum-gravity phenomenology.